 I very much hope that you will want to come see and listen to the band; we play regularly at the Royal British Legion Hall in Marlow every month; January to June and September to November.

-We are regularly booked to play at fundraising events, so please check out our news and gig pages for upcoming events.
+We are regularly booked to play at fundraising events, so please check out our news and gig pages for upcoming events by clicking here

 If you are interested in booking the band then please check out FAQ page.